jmccann-dev-10/regex-notes/README.md

 real final: `<([a-z]+)>.*<\/\1>`

+---
 #### b.
 Non-Capturing Groups
 Since we have limited IDs that can be assigned inside of any given Regex, if a pattern gets overly complex and we need to be picky with the ID system, or just don't need or want an ID there's a particular syntax we can use to tell Regex group but not capture.
-This can be done by placing the characters `?:` at the beginning of a group, after the first paranthesis: `(?:...)`.
+This can be done by placing the characters `?:` at the beginning of a group, after the first parenthesis: `(?:...)`.
 This doesn't have any impact on matching patterns, but keeps the memory clean of any groups found.

 Returning to the web address example above, we used a group to help capture URLs that both did and didn't have a preceeding `www.`.
 Since this isn't the important part of the web address, we could easily modify the same pattern to also not remember that group and much more easily capture that part of the address that does matter: